FabioFaule/Pv_Forecast_for_Day_Ahead/README.md

 ## 🎯 What This Is

 This is a **personal project** I built to combine my background in energy engineering with my passion for programming.
-As an energy engineer, I work with solar systems daily and wanted to create a practical tool that:
+As an energy engineer, I work with Python daily and wanted to create a practical tool for PV systems that:

 - Forecasts solar production for the next day
 - Uses real physics models (not just rough estimates)